-Cash gifts provide the College with flexibility to use donated funds as needed for the purposes for which they have been pledged.
-These funds are often designated by donors to support faculty teaching and research initiatives, innovations, scholarships, athletics, and other mission-driven priorities of the College.
-Funds can be restricted for specific use or un-restricted, for use at the College's discretion.
-If your employer has a matching gift program, you may obtain a Matching Gift form from your Human Resources department and submit it with your gift.
+Cash gifts provide the Foundation with flexibility to use donated funds as needed for the purposes for which they have been pledged.
+These funds are often designated by donors to support faculty teaching and research initiatives, scholarships, athletics, and other mission-driven priorities of the Foundation.

-Endowments can serve as a permanent legacy and a lasting tribute, providing support for the College over a period of years and even generations.
-These endowments are invested by the Farmingdale Foundation, and a portion of the income generated by the investment is designated for the purpose you have selected, such as scholarships, research, academic programs, or construction.
+Endowments can serve as a permanent legacy and a lasting tribute, providing support for the Foundation over a period of years and even generations.
+These endowments are invested and a portion of the income generated by the investment is designated for the purpose selected by the donor.

-The donation of private, commercial or agricultural property is also an idea way to give.
-If your property has decreased in value, you may consider selling it and contributing the proceeds to receive both a capital loss and a charitable gift deduction.
+The donation of private, commercial or agricultural property is also an ideal way to give.
+If one’s property has decreased in value, one may consider selling it and contributing the proceeds to receive both a capital loss and a charitable gift deduction.

-The donation of stocks and bonds can be ideal for giving, as they are frequently considered appreciated assets.
-If you have held the asset more than one year, you can deduct its fair market value up to 30% of your adjusted gross income, and owe no capital gains tax from its transfer to the Foundation or the Alumni Association.
+The donation of stocks and bonds can be ideal for giving, as these are frequently consid¬ered appreciated assets.
+If an asset has been held for more than one year, its fair market value can often be deducted by up to 30% of one’s adjusted gross income, thus eliminating a portion of capital gains tax from its transfer to the Foundation.